Skip to content

 Customise

 You may make minor changes to published vocabularies to meet local requirements.
 Vocabulary concepts may be added; labels may be updated (changes to spelling or swapping an skos:altLabel for skos:prefLabel).
-Changes will need to be acknowledged at both the concept and concept scheme level - see Add an imported concept for how to do this.
+Changes will need to be acknowledged at both the Concept and concept scheme level - see Add an imported concept for how to do this.

 Finding vocabularies

 If you are going to Adopt, use Verbatim or Customise a vocabulary, you'll need to find relevant vocabularies to do so with.
-Even if you are Building from scratch, it's a good idea to know about other vocabulary work already done in your domain.
+Even if you Build from scratch, it's a good idea to know about other vocabulary work already done in your domain.
 There may already be vocabularies that meet your requirements, such as enriching the semantics of a metadata catalogue.
 They may exist in a nearby knowledge domain, industry or sector, and may originate in other global regions.

 Look for vocabularies available for reuse listed in vocabulary registries and discovery services, such as: